polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/develop-a-smart-contract.md

    cargo contract instantiate --constructor default --suri //Alice --salt $(date +%s)
    ```

-  You should see something similar as your output:

    ```text
    Dry-running default (skip with --skip-dry-run)
        Success!
 Gas required estimated at Weight(ref_time: 321759143, proof_size: 0)